jackwhelan/ProceduralCity/README.md

 ## My Work

-It was important to me to do this myself as I am very interested in Game Design and procedural generation.
-For this reason the vast majority of what I have done I have done from scratch.
-Every single model used, the buildings, grass areas, roads etc. were all modelled in blender.
-I didn't know how to use blender before this assignment, I am now very familiar with it and am comfortable using the keybinds and shortcuts.
+I am very interested in Game Design and procedural generation.
+I modelled every single model used, the buildings, grass areas, roads etc. in blender.
+I didn't know how to use blender before this assignment and it shows in the amateurish models, however I am now very familiar with it and am comfortable using the keybinds and shortcuts.
 As for the code, I planned to use a map grid from the start but I got the idea to use negative integers overwriting the noise map in order to inject roads into the generation from a tutorial on youtube by Holistic3D.
 I am very proud of how the mapping system worked out and how seamlessly the roads are generated.
 I really enjoyed coming up with a solution for the generation of benches on the sides of roads; ensuring they always faced the street using Quaternion rotations.
 I also really liked the mini feature of positional variance, this gives the generations a more natural look despite being generated on a grid.
 I also am very proud of how I managed Tree generation and park areas, limiting it to park areas, and making the distribution natural.
 The Park areas are seamless and look natural.

 ---